watson-developer-cloud/assistant-simple/README.md

 ### Getting the files

-Use GitHub to clone the repository locally, or [download the .zip file](https://github.com/watson-developer-cloud/conversation-simple/archive/master.zip) of the repository and extract the files.
+Use GitHub to clone the repository locally, or [download the .zip file](https://github.com/watson-developer-cloud/assistant-simple/archive/master.zip) of the repository and extract the files.

 ### Setting up the Watson Assistant service

 You can use an exisiting instance of the Watson Assistant service.
 Otherwise, follow these steps.

-1. At the command line, go to the local project directory (`conversation-simple`).
+1. At the command line, go to the local project directory (`assistant-simple`).

 1. Connect to IBM Cloud with the Cloud Foundry command-line tool.
 For more information, see the Watson Developer Cloud [documentation][cf_docs].
     ```bash